-Bankruptcy is a legal proceeding in which a person, or a husband and wife together, who cannot pay his or her bills can get a fresh financial start.
+Bankruptcy is a legal proceeding in which a person, or a married couple, who cannot pay their bills can get a fresh financial start.
 Filing bankruptcy immediately stops your creditors from calling you, writing you, suing you, and seeking to collect debts from you, at least until your debts are sorted out according to the law.
 The right to file for bankruptcy is authorized by federal law.

 In a Bankruptcy you can: